I remember how excited I felt…

 You still have a few days left to take advantage of the new-member special I have been running.
 This is a $1,000 discount, a huge saving.

-I hope you found this break down of the products you can offer helpful and I wish you good luck with your blog this year.
+I hope you found this break down of the products you can sell helpful.